ropensci/osmdata/README.md

   [OpenStreetMap API v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6)
   for fetching and saving raw geodata from/to the OpenStreetMap database.
-This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data.
-To access OSM map data for purposes other than editing or exploring the history of the objects, better use osmdata or osmextract packages.
+This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data. `osmapiR` enables editing or exploring the history of OSM objects, and is not intended to access OSM map data for other purposes (unlike the osmdata or osmextract packages).

 ## Code of Conduct